hasibulmahmud/CSE2102-Data-Structure/README.md

-# DSA (Data Structures and Algorithms)
+# DS (Data Structures)

-Welcome to the **DSA** repository!
+Welcome to the **DS** repository!
-This project contains solutions to a wide range of Data Structures and Algorithms problems implemented in C++.
+This project contains solutions to a wide range of Data Structures problems implemented in C++.
 Each solution is written with clarity and includes comments to help with understanding the logic.

 ## Features

 - Important data structures like Arrays, Linked Lists, Stacks, Queues, Trees, Graphs, etc.
-- Various algorithms including Sorting, Searching, Recursion, Dynamic Programming, and more.
+- Various algorithms including Sorting, Searching, Recursion.
 - Organized folder structure by topic.
 - Clean and readable C++ code.
 - Regular updates.